Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- The Future of Education: Learn further courses, certifications or degrees programs that relate to your field of work.
+- Continuous Education: Consider taking additional courses, certificates or degrees programs that relate to the profession.

 Negativity

-Negativity should not be a part of any work environment.
-It can make people feel uncomfortable and makes communication difficult and limiting chances to grow.
-Aside from destroying relationships with supervisors and peers, which could lead to delays in professional development.
+Negativity has no place in any workplace.
+It can make people feel uncomfortable and makes communication difficult, which can hinder the growth of opportunities.
+Aside from destroying relationships with supervisors and peers, which could result in a slowing down your career.

-- Seek out help where possible: Ask a mentor for guidance or colleagues for business assistance.
+- Find help whenever you can Find a mentor to ask for assistance or for colleagues to provide business assistance.

 Overcommitting Workload